CarolinaPB/CarolinaPB.github.io/_posts/2021-08-12-fix-smoove-errors.md

 ---
 layout: post
 title: How to fix smoove errors
-tags: [bioinformatics,smoove, svtyper, structural variance]
+tags: [bioinformatics,smoove, svtyper, structural variance, SR=0, bwa mem]
 ---

 In this post I will show how to solve some Smoove issues I came across.